nickbrandt/GitLab/doc/user/project/integrations/jira.md

 ![Open Jira issues list](img/jira/open_jira_issues_list.png)

-The list of issues is designed to closelly resemble GitLab look and feel yet leveraging Jira capabilities.
+The list of issues is designed to closely resemble GitLab look and feel yet leveraging Jira capabilities.
 This means we get to keep `Open`, `Close` and `All` tabs and map the Jira issues `categoryStatus != Done`, `categoryStatus = Done` or no `categoryStatus` filtering respeectivelly.
 By default navigating to Jira issues list would land you on `Open` issues tab(i.e. issues with `statusCategory != Done`), which is also the default Jira issues list filtering and sorted descendingly by created date.

-To refine the list of issues, the search bar can be used to search Jira issues by text cotained in issue summary(title) or description.
+To refine the list of issues, the search bar can be used to search Jira issues by text contained in issue summary (title) or description.
 Also, for the MVC, filtering by `labels`, `status`, `reporter` and `assignee` is available through URL parameters.

-Extending searchbar functionality with above filtering capabilities (by `labels`, `status`, `reporter` and `assignee`) will be coming as one of upcoming iteration.
+Extending searchbar functionality with above filtering capabilities (by `labels`, `status`, `reporter` and `assignee`) will come in a future iteration.

 #### Refining Jira Issue List with search and filtering